MattiaCinelli/Mattia-Portfolio/README.md

   - I'm the team leader for the group responsible for the creation and maintaining of the Python software that has enabled a reliable meta-analysis of the Covid-19 tests performed in England and, the creation of the weekly reporting on the prediction of testing for the government.
 My work in the department validated the use of custom created Python software for the pandemic effort, an approach that has been later adopted throughout the DHSC

 - **Data Scientist at Sensyne Health (contractor position)** (March 2020 – July 2020)
-  - Analysis of NHS Medical Database for patients affected from Covid-19, resulting in a near-live ML prediction of patient outcome from lab data.
+  - Analysis of NHS Medical Database for patients affected by Covid-19, resulting in a near-live ML prediction of patient outcome from lab data.
 Deployment of such code in two partnership hospitals.
   - ### Publications:
     - [Early risk assessment for COVID-19 patients from emergency department data using machine learning](https://www.nature.com/articles/s41598-021-83784-y) Nature - Scientific Reports 2021
     - [COVID-19 patient outcome assessment using selected features from emergency department data and feed-forward neural networks](https://link.springer.com/chapter/10.1007%2F978-3-030-70569-5_21) MedAI conference 2020